Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 - Any sensitive information, such as user IDs and names, shared via the AI agent must be tracked for future auditing.

-### Question 1
+### Question 1 💩💩💩

-Which tool should you recommend to address the sensitive information concerns in the sales process?
+Which tool should you recommend to **address the sensitive information concerns** in the sales process?

 A. the Analytics tab in Microsoft Copilot Studio